mussrya/Cycle-analytics/README.md

 The main structure is as follows:
 * nodeApp - the NodeJS backend, which is split into 2 seperate node servers:
  * API for the front-end application
- * Task runner for the grabbing, storing & processing cycle station data
+ * Task runner for the grabbing, storing & processing of cycle station data
 * publicDataApp - the AngularJS frontend which acts as the MVC application

 ### Version